StevenMapes/django-aws-api-gateway-websockets/README.md

 ## Django
 ### URLS.py
 Edit your urls.py file and add an entry for the URL you wish API Gateway to call. **IMPORTANT** The slug parameter must be called "route".
-This willbe populated by API Gateway with the route it uses E.G $connect, $default or
+This will be populated by API Gateway with the route it uses E.G. $connect, $default or
 $disconnect

 E.G.